timescale/docs/use-timescale/migrate-db/hypershift.md

 You can continue reading from your source database during the migration, though performance could be slower.
-If you write to tables in your source database during the migration, the new writes are not transferred to Timescale Cloud.
+If you write to tables in your source database during the migration, the new writes are not transferred to Timescale.
 To avoid this problem, fork your database and migrate your data from the fork.

 <Highlight type="important">
 If you have a large database, and Hypershift is going to have to run for a very